Learn how to access mental health services in Germany, including psychiatry, addiction counseling, eating disorder support, and crisis lines.

 - German mental healthcare services

-- How to access mental healthcare services in Germany
+- How to access German mental health services

 - Services dealing with eating disorders in Germany